pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 # Understanding Git Worktrees

 Last week I bought a Christmas tree.
-It has become a tradition of mine since I moved to a place big enough to hold one (in other words since last year).
+It's not the tallest, nor the bushiest, it even is kinda crooked, but it gets the work done.
 While carrying my new acquisition through the snowy streets, the comforting smell of freshly cut pine reminded me of how much I like trees, specially git worktrees.

 Despite being very useful, `git worktree` remains an obscure and poorly understood git command.
 In this post I'll explain what git worktrees are and how they can greatly improve your git workflow, specially if you have to work on multiple branches at the same time.